moriyoshi-kasuga/more-convert/README.md

     specific variant can aid in debugging and reporting.
   - For more detailed information, please visit: [doc.rs](https://docs.rs/more-convert/latest/more_convert/derive.VariantName.html)

+- **EnumArray**
+  - It automatically implements the `COUNT` and `VARIANTS` const, which return the number of variants and an array of all variants, respectively.
+  - This is useful when you need to iterate over every possible value of an enum or perform operations on each variant.

 ## Examples

 ### Convert